 Homemade Orecchiette

-This Italian variety pf pasta is characterized by its shape, which is reminiscent of small ears.
+This traditional Italian pasta is characterized by its shape, which is reminiscent of small ears.
 The orecchiette pasta shape gives them a unique texture that is soft in the center and slightly chewy around the edges.
-Orecchiete were invented in Puglia in the 8th century, when the region was under the Norman rule, and some food historians believe that their shape recalls the the roofs of traditional cone-shaped huts which were built in the region, called trulli.
+Orecchiette origin is attributed to the Puglia region.
+Orecchiette was first found in the 8th century, when the region was under the Norman rule.
+Some food historians believe that their shape recalls the the roofs of traditional cone-shaped huts which were built in the region, called trulli.

-While nowadays in Puglia still persist a strong tradition of passing down from one generation to another the method of making orecchiette, you can also buy them dry in the most assorted grocery stores.
+Nowadays in Puglia still persist a strong tradition of passing down from one generation to another the method of making orecchiette.
+You can also buy them dry in the most assorted grocery stores.
 But I have to confess that nothing compares to making your own.

-Semolina: durum wheat flour is a harder flour that will better retain pasta shape and it is ideal to use for this shape and in general for any short type pasta such as cavatelli, trofie and malloreddus.
-You will need 300 gr of flour and I invite you to use a digital scale as it is more accurate.
+Semola rimacinata: durum wheat flour is a harder flour that will better retain pasta shape.
+It is ideal to use for this shape and in general for any short type pasta such as cavatelli, trofie and malloreddus.
+You will need 300 gr of flour (use a digital scale as it is more accurate).
 The ratio of flour and water is very important to ensure a great result.
+I recommend using Caputo durum-wheat semola.

 Water: simple, easy, but lukewarm water, added to the flour will give you that chewy consistency that is divine!
 Use 5 fl oz.
 Approximately half of the weight and add a few tablespoons in case your dough results dry.